DPassarelli/6-mils/docs/OrderRequest.md

  The return value is an instance of `Promise`, which if successful, will resolve to an new instance of `OrderResponse`.
 Please refer to the documentation for that object type for more information.

-**The promise will only be rejected if there is a problem with the underlying HTTP transmission.
-The supplier may return a cXML message that indicates an error with the OrderRequest, or with their system, but this can only be determined by checking the properties of the returned `OrderResponse`.**
+#### Possible Reasons for Rejection

+This promise will be rejected if any of the following is true:

+* The line items have mixed `currency` values, but `setTotal` was not called.
+* The `orderID` value is blank.
+* There are no items in the order.
+* There is a problem with the underlying HTTP transmission when sending the cXML to the supplier.

+**Note that the promise will not be rejected if the HTTP transmission is successful; however, this does not necessarily indicate that that the purchase order (PO) was accepted by the supplier.
+You must check the status of the returned `OrderResponse` to verify a successful PO submission.**

 ### `toString` {String}